tiffanymonroe/wdi-remote-gizmo/unit_1/w03d05/instructor_notes/eventListenerWordPlay.md

 We're going to review DOM Events and `this` in order to create a simple sentence game.

 ### Objective

 1. A user should be able to click on a word, and append that word to the right of `sentence:`.

+### Setup

+1. Open up in up jqueryThisWordPlay in the student_examples folder
+2. Read over the html, and css
+3.  make sure the javascript is connected `console.log('djslfjds')` s

 #### Let's get started
 First, lets create the sentence object inside of the onload.
 What properties and method might this need?